spences10/scottspence.com/copy/lets-work-together.md

 - You are looking for a developer advocate to help increase the visibility and adoption of your product.
-- You require assistance with workshops, tutorials, demos, educational videos, and blog posts for your platform.
+- You need help with workshops, tutorials, demos, educational videos, and blog posts for your platform.
-- You're looking to launch an eCommerce project using Svelte, React or Gatsby and need a professional to code it.
+- You're looking to launch an eCommerce project using Svelte and need a professional to code it.
 - You'd like to leverage the power of a headless CMS platform.
 - You're looking for an experienced developer to create sample applications, prototypes, and code samples showcasing the power and